freeCodeCamp/freeCodeCamp/guide/english/html/attributes/a-href-attribute/index.md

 ```
 ### Example
 <a href="#"><img itemprop="image" style="height: 90px;" src="http://www.chatbot.chat/assets/images/header-bg_y.jpg" alt="picture">  </a>
+** Clicking on the above image takes you to the top of the page
 ### Some more examples of href
 ```html
 <base href="https://www.freecodecamp.org/a-href/">This gives a base url for all further urls on the page</a>